brucemack/kicad-library/README.md

 PCB Checklist
 =============

 * Use 3.5mm mounting holes.
+Center of hole should be 4mm from edge of board.
 * Include test points on critical nets.
 Use 1.5mm x 1.5mm footprints.
 * Double-check capacitor type/ESR on voltage regulators (stability)
+* Double-check transformer pin mappings between schematic and footprint, these can be tricky.
+Make sure the windings are connected as expected.
 * Remember pull-up resistors on I2C traces.
 * Don't forget keep-out areas under WIFI antennas, crystal oscillators, etc.
 * Update version/date on schematic and PCB pages in KiCAD.